MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 ## Next steps

-In this article, you've learned how to use query folding in the FHIR Power Query connector.
+In this article, you've learned how to use query folding in the Power Query connector for FHIR.
 Next, explore the list of FHIR Power Query folding patterns.

 >[!div class="nextstepaction"]
 >[FHIR Power Query folding patterns](FHIR-QueryFoldingPatterns.md)